 EPSE 348 (3.0) Online – Course Outline

-Assignments include group discussions and case studies to incorporate the principles of the lessons.
-Students will practice applying the learned strategies and principles to decision making and supporting families and children with special needs in the case studies.
-Each case study will become incrementally more challenging as the lessons progress.
+Assignments include group discussions and uploaded papers to incorporate the principles of the lessons.
+Students will practice applying the learned strategies and principles to decision making and supporting families and children with special needs in the assignments.

 The course is suitable for Infant Development (ID) and Aboriginal Infant Development (AID) Program Consultants, Supported Child Development (SCD) and Aboriginal Supported Child Development (ASCD) Consultants, early childhood educators, teachers, classroom aides, child protection workers, nurses, family support workers and others who work with families or team members in special education and intervention settings.
 The course is based on the work of leading researchers in intervention and family-centred practice.
 A range of viewpoints is represented by the use of course readings instead of a single text.
 Principles of cultural competence and safety will be stressed with emphasis on the strengths of First Nations, and Aboriginal families in British Columbia.